boomerang-io/tasks/README.md

 The purpose of this image is to provide a base foundation for Boomerang Flow with the ability to execute the workflow steps

+## Contributing

+We welcome all contributions.
+Please read the [Contributing Guidelines](./README.md).

 ## Design

 The CLI has a main cli.js which imports all the `*.js` files under `./commands` folder.
 These are then mapped to the task / plugins command that are sent through as arguments on the flow_task_template mongodb collection.
 A command and sub command are required for all runs.